awocallaghan/notes/README.md

 # notes

-Keep notes throughout the date of things you want to talk about at standup
+Keep notes throughout the day of things you want to talk about at standup

 ## Scripts